 Video game graphics are rendered with the GPU.
 If you have a powerful GPU, that means sharper images with more effects on-screen.
 The Xbox Series X and PS5 target 4K resolution, which has four times the amount of pixels than a 1080p image.
-Both are also prepared to hit 8K resolution in the right scenarios, though games supporting 8K around launch will be few and far between.
+Both are also prepared to hit 8K resolution in the right scenarios, though games supporting 8K around launch are few and far between.
 Because the Xbox Series X has a 12 teraflop GPU compared to the 10.28 teraflop GPU — with a variable frequency, no less — in the PS5, it should hit 4K at 60FPS more consistently.
-This also means that its lighting and shading techniques, along with textures and character models can be more complex and realistic.
+This also means that its lighting and shading techniques, along with textures and character models can be more complex and realistic in the right circumstances.

 CPU and GPU power are vitally important to running your consoles.

 The CPU keeps your console running, processing all of the information it takes to boot up, start a game, use the OS, and, well, pretty much everything.
 These calculations are performed countlessly every single minute.
 In this regard, both console's CPUs are comparable, though the Xbox Series X edges out the PS5.